mehulagg/gitlab/doc/user/application_security/index.md

 ## DAST On-Demand Scans

-If you don’t want scans running in your normal DevOps process you can use On-Demand scans instead.
-Read more about our [on-demand scans](/dast/#on-demand-scans)  functionality.
+If you don’t want scans running in your normal DevOps process you can use on-demand scans instead.
+For more details, see [on-demand scans](dast/index.md#on-demand-scans).
 Currently, this is only available for DAST.
 If you run an on-demand scan against the default branch, it will be reported as a “successful pipeline” and these results will appear in locations such as the security dashboard and vulnerability report.

 ## Security report validation